- Faculty & Staff

 Other partnerships include: students who have been significantly involved with Reformed University Fellowship, Campus Outreach, or Mission to the World, and current staff members of Campus Crusade for Christ, Young Life, and InterVarsity.
 Contact the Admissions office for more information about seminary partnerships, including their rates.

 If you look on page four of the financial aid application, you will see that we have listed On-Campus Work as an option.
 If you desire to work on campus and are approved, hours will be allotted for you to work.
 Those hours are limited (see the form), and you will not be paid if you work more than the hours that you are awarded.
 Please note that all recipients of scholarship grants must work at least 10 hours a week, but that work does not necessarily have to be on campus.

 Jackson and the surrounding community boast a wide variety of different kinds of employment.
 Local employers frequently contact RTS looking for part-time employees because of our long-standing presence in the community.
 Students work at UPS, Starbucks, local restaurants, as RDs at Belhaven University and Mississippi College, and of course in the many churches in the area.
 Ministry internships abound in the local churches, and students serve in a wide variety of areas: Christian Education, Discipleship, Missions, Visitation, Youth, College Ministry, and Pulpit Supply.
 For a listing of current local jobs, click here.

 You can build a support network from individuals as well.
 Many students, by casting a vision of the ministry to which God has called them, will raise support from among family and friends.
 Often the student’s home church will set up an account in the student’s name as a mechanism to collect those funds.
-Enclosed in this packet is the documentation of a former student's support letters.
-They may provide valuable help in understanding how to rely on the body of Christ as you raise support.
+To assist you in this process, we have put together a detailed guide that will help you in the process of raising support.
+To view this guide, click here.

 Debt & Loans